KTH/style/apps/style-web/src/pages/en/styles/spacing.md

 Use reference tokens to add spacing between UI elements.

-Here are some tips to help you applying them:
+Here are some tips to help you to apply them:

 ### Minimum spacing between elements

 Make sure that there is enough space to avoid confusion with a "white-space" character.

-To style components with the default font size, i.e. `1rem = 16`:

-- Between texts, at least 16 in the inline axis.
+- Use at least 16 in the inline axis.

 For everything else, 4 is enough as minimum spacing.